newageoflight/gsse-anki/primer.md

 ## The absolute basics of using Git, Github and Github Desktop
 ### Why you shouldn't be scared of Git
 Git is most often used in a programming context but I honestly don't see any reason why non-coders shouldn't adopt it.
-It is a very powerful and useful version control system that allows for easy reconciliation of conflict, plus it's not particularly hard to learn.
+It's a very powerful and useful version control system that allows for easy reconciliation of conflict, plus it's not particularly hard to learn.

 ### Synchronising and making changes
 1. First clone the Github repo in Github Desktop.